wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Default priorities

-The default priorities dictionary `default-priorities` controls the ordering of variants.
+The `default-priorities` dictionary controls the ordering of variants.

 It has a single required key: